ThatOth3rGuy/Sprint-Reviews/docs/plan/ProjectProposal.md

     2. Codde should follow best practices for readability, maintainability, and scalability
 4. Testing
     1. Application should undergo rigorous testing, including unit testing, integration testing, system testing, and acceptance testing
-    2. Peer review of code should be conducted to identify defects, improvements, and ensure flow of the code.
+    2. Peer review of code should be conducted to identify defects, and improvements, and ensure the flow of the code.
 5. Deployment and Maintenance
-    1. Application should be deployable on various platforms and environments
+    1. The application should be deployable on various platforms and environments
-    2. Regular updates and maintenance should be planned to ensure the application remains up to date and secure
+    2. Regular updates and maintenance should be planned to ensure the application remains up-to-date and secure
 6. Integration
     1. The application should support integration with other systems as required by the client
 7. Data Management
     1. The system should support efficient data management practices, including regular backups, data validation, and data security measures
 8. Documentation
-    1. Comprehensive documentation should be maintained for the system design, code, suer manual, and other technical aspects of the application.
+    1. Comprehensive documentation should be maintained for the system design, code, user manual, and other technical aspects of the application.

 ## Tech Stack